Safe-DS/DSL/docs/stdlib/safeds/data/tabular/typing/Schema.md

 Store column names and corresponding data types for a `Table` or `Row`.

-??? quote "Source code in `schema.sdsstub`"
+??? quote "Stub code in `schema.sdsstub`"

     ```sds linenums="10"
     class Schema {